mathspp/mathspp/pages/02.blog/all-functions-return-something/item.md

 As a challenge, write a function that does something but without returning a value.
 Use the module `dis` to dissect it and find the `return None` that Python inserted in the bytecode.

-Here is an example of such a function:
+Below is an example of such a function.
+Take a look at the very end of the list of instructions to find the `return None`!

 ```pycon
 >>> def greet(name):